hvshah1974/mergeutility/README.md

 Done with execution

 ### Mail merge with labels (or label-like things)
 Form letters are useful, but I've needed "label-like" things far more often.
 This utility does "label-like" also.
 I intentionally call it "label-like" because it doesn't have any built-in templates for off-the-shelf labels from the standard manufacturers.
-In fact, I've only ever used it for generating a sheet of math problems for my kid, using the following steps.
+In fact, I've only ever used it for generating a sheet of math problems for my elementary schooler, using the following steps.

 #### Create the template document
 In your Google Drive main page, create a new Google Doc (`+ New` :arrow_right: `Google Docs` :arrow_right: `Blank document`)